Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 [Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) is an offering of Azure Functions that lets you write stateful functions in a serverless environment.
 The extension manages state, checkpoints, and restarts for you.

-This quickstart will show you how to create a Durable Function that runs on Azure Container Apps.
+This quickstart will show you how to create a Durable Function that runs on Azure Container Apps, yielding the same app as the one in the *LocalFunctionProj* directory.

 > Note: Only the [MSSQL storage provider](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-storage-providers#mssql) is currently supported for running Durable Functions in Azure Container Apps.